 On behalf of former Governor Scott Walker, who oversaw a major expansion to Wisconsin’s private school voucher system, we filed an amicus brief urging the United State Supreme Court to hear this case and reverse the Montana Supreme Court.
 Our brief focused on Wisconsin’s experience with private school vouchers.

-The Supreme Court granted certiorari and will hear and decide the case in the 2019-2020 Term.
+The Supreme Court granted certiorari and will hear oral arguments on the case and issue a decision this term.

 Support Our Mission & Champion Liberty